About BGP and Azure VPN Gateway

 Do Azure VPN gateways initiate BGP peering sessions or connections?

 The gateway will initiate BGP peering sessions to the on-premises BGP peer IP addresses specified in the local network gateway resources using the private IP addresses on the VPN gateways.
 This is irrespective of whether the on-premises BGP IP addresses are in the APIPA range or regular private IP addresses.
 If your on-premises VPN devices use APIPA addresses as BGP IP, you need to configure your BGP speaker to initiate the connections.

-See Getting started with BGP on Azure VPN gateways for steps to configure BGP for your cross-premises and VNet-to-VNet connections.
+See How to configure BGP for Azure VPN Gateway for steps to configure BGP for your cross-premises and VNet-to-VNet connections.